tminhnhat/BabyCommandAGI/README.md

 2. Enter the BabyCommandAGI directory with ```cd```.
 3. Create a file to insert environment variables with ```cp .env.example .env```.
 4. Set the OpenAI key to OPENAI_API_KEY.
-5. Set the name of the table where the task results are saved to the TABLE_NAME variable.
-6. (Optional) Set the objective of the task management system to the OBJECTIVE variable.
+5. (Optional) Set the objective of the task management system to the OBJECTIVE variable.
-7. (Optional) Set the system's first task to the INITIAL_TASK variable.

 # Execution (Docker)